isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Administrators must be careful when they have been using multiple reservations for the same IP address and/or delegated prefix and later decide to return to the default mode in which this is no longer allowed.
-The administrators must make sure that at most one reservation for the given IP address or delegated prefix exists within a subnet prior to switching back to the default mode.
+They must make sure that at most one reservation for a given IP address or delegated prefix exists within a subnet, prior to switching back to the default mode.
 If such duplicates are left in the configuration file, the server reports a configuration error.
-Leaving such reservations in the host databases does not cause configuration errors but may lead to lease allocation errors during the server operation, when it unexpectedly finds multiple reservations for the same IP address or delegated prefix.
+Leaving such reservations in the host databases does not cause configuration errors but may lead to lease allocation errors during the server's operation, when it unexpectedly finds multiple reservations for the same IP address or delegated prefix.

 .. note::

-   Currently the server does not verify whether multiple reservations for the same IP address and/or delegated prefix exist in the host databases (MySQL and/or PostgreSQL) when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
+   Currently the Kea server does not verify whether multiple reservations for the same IP address and/or delegated prefix exist in MySQL and/or PostgreSQL) host databases when ``ip-reservations-unique`` is updated from "true" to "false".
 This may cause issues with lease allocations.
-The administrator must ensure that there is at most one reservation for each IP address and/or delegated prefix within each subnet prior to this configuration update.
+The administrator must ensure that there is at most one reservation for each IP address and/or delegated prefix within each subnet, prior to the configuration update.

 .. _shared-network6: